HTG Molecular Diagnostics, Inc. (NASDAQ:HTGM) Files An 8-K Results of Operations and Financial Condition - Market Exclusive

 HTG Molecular Diagnostics, Inc. (NASDAQ:HTGM) Files An 8-K Results of Operations and Financial Condition

-On January 5, 2021, HTG Molecular Diagnostics, Inc. issued a press release announcing certain preliminary financial results as of and for the full year ended December 31, 2020.
-A copy of this press release is attached hereto as Exhibit 99.1.
+As previously announced on January 5, 2021, our full year 2020 revenue is expected to be approximately $8.5 million.
+The corporate presentation furnished as Exhibit 99.1 to this Current Report contains a breakdown of this total revenue amount by direct revenue and collaboration revenue, as described therein.
+These results are preliminary and unaudited, are based on management’s initial review of our results for the year ended December 31, 2020 and are subject to revision based upon our year-end closing procedures and the completion and external audit of our year-end financial statements.
+Actual results may differ from these preliminary unaudited results as a result of the completion of year-end closing procedures, final adjustments and other developments arising between now and the time that our financial results are finalized, and such changes could be material.
+In addition, these preliminary unaudited results are not a comprehensive statement of our financial results for the year ended December 31, 2020, should not be viewed as a substitute for full, audited financial statements prepared in accordance with generally accepted accounting principles, and are not necessarily indicative of our results for any future period.

+Included as Exhibit 99.1 to this Current Report on Form 8-K is our corporate presentation, dated January 2021, which is incorporated herein by reference.
+We intend to utilize this presentation and its contents in various meetings with securities analysts, investors and others in connection with the Annual J.P.
+Morgan Healthcare Conference, commencing January 6, 2021.

-The information in this Item 2.02 and the attached exhibit are being furnished and shall not be deemed to be “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liability of that section, nor shall they be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act.
+The information in this Current Report on Form 8-K, including Exhibit 99.1, shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”) or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as expressly set forth by specific reference in such a filing.

 (d) Exhibits.